zik-uralov/daily-jokes/joke_history.md

 - 2025-12-13 17:48:12: Why do programmers prefer dark chocolate?
 Because it's bitter like their code. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-13 18:08:14: Programmer (noun.): A machine that turns coffee into code (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-13 18:28:16: What did the router say to the doctor?
 It hurts when IP. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-12-13 18:48:17: My wife and I have reached the difficult decision that we do not want children.
+If anybody does, please just send me your contact details and we can drop them off tomorrow. (source: https://v2.jokeapi.dev/joke/Any?type=single)